-In a brief chat with a friend of mine – working as a library assistant at a school – he shared his experience of stepping in as a substitute teacher.
+In a brief chat with a friend of mine, who works as a library assistant at a school, he shared his experience of working as a substitute teacher.
 One of the teachers at his school was transferred last year, and the school is yet to get a replacement.

 When did you secretly become a teacher?
 Did you attend any crash course?

-So, you are the school’s new hero who is saving from the teacher shortage?”
+"You are a genius, man.
+You are your school’s new hero💪 who is saving from the teacher shortage”

 It was not my friend’s knowledge or ability to be a substitute teacher that caught my attention.
 What struck me even more was the realisation that this practice is still going on.
-This approach is still deemed as a quick fix and convenient way to relief the school from teacher shortage –keeping classes supervised by the staff, even they are not trained teachers.
+This approach is still deemed as a quick fix and convenient way to relief the school from teacher shortage, by keeping classes supervised by the staff, even they are not professionally trained teachers.

-But for how long this temporary solution can address the permanent teacher shortage remains questionable.
+But for how long will this temporary solution address the permanent teacher shortage remains questionable 👀.

 That is where the concept of Murder [Y]our Darling comes in.